Social Science Research Institute (SSRI) Seed Funding RFA

 ADDRESSING ISSUES OF SUBSTANCE USE AND ADDICTION

-Request for Proposals
+Request for Proposals (CURRENTLY CLOSED)

 Priority will be given to projects that make a convincing case for how the developing research program can advance solutions to the systemic problems of substance use and addiction.
 In line with Penn State’s Consortium on Substance Use and Addiction (CSUA), applications are particularly encouraged that map onto the University’s distinctive strengths in substance use research: pathways to addiction (including basic science, etiology, and epidemiology), criminal justice, and spillover effects to children, families, and communities.
 Projects that build strength in impact analysis or implementation and dissemination science also are encouraged.
 Proposals may focus on any addictive substance, including alcohol, nicotine, cannabis, nonmedical use of prescription drugs, and other illicit drugs.
 We are also interested in proposals that include translation and dissemination of evidence-based programs or new community interventions in partnership with Penn State Extension.

 All Penn State faculty members (tenured, tenure track, fixed term, and clinicians) who hold an appointment at any Penn State location are eligible to submit a seed grant proposal as Principal Investigator (PI) of an interdisciplinary research team.
 Single investigator proposals will not be considered; interdisciplinary teams will be prioritized.
 Community organizations, state agencies, and investigators from other institutions may be collaborators, but not PIs.
 Faculty members may be the lead or co-PI on only one proposal, but may serve as a collaborator on up to two proposals.